 The Administration of County Policy assesses emerging trends and issues, and identifies strategies to respond to these challenges, takes the lead role in coordinating resources to respond to countywide emergency/disaster situations, provides ongoing support, and facilitates succession planning to ensure that County operations function effectively as various personnel leave County employment.
 The office works with the Office of Emergency Management (OEM), the Health Department, and governmental and community leadership in response to an emergency or disaster.
 The office develops policies and programs that motivate staff, engage citizens, and effectively address community needs and priorities; acts as the official liaison with the BOS; executes the policies established by the BOS or mandated by the state; develops and leads a customer-friendly and efficient workforce that is adaptable to the ongoing change within the County and is responsive to the diversity of the community; and seeks to ensure all agencies and employees participate in the work of leadership.

-FY 2018 FY 2019 FY 2019 FY 2020 FY 2020

-Category Actual Adopted Revised Advertised Adopted

-EXPENDITURES

-Total Expenditures \$3,061,893 \$3,335,247 \$3,336,225 \$2,930,903 \$2,055,053

-AUTHORIZED POSITIONS/FULL-TI IME EQUIVALENT (FTE)
+The office oversees the One Fairfax initiative, a joint social and racial equity policy of the Fairfax County Board of Supervisors and School Board, which commits the County and schools to intentionally consider equity when making policies or delivering programs and services.
+The legislative function of the cost center develops and advocates the positions of the BOS at the state and federal levels, staffs the Board's Legislative Committee, and monitors and evaluates legislative proposals during the General Assembly and Congressional sessions and throughout the year to determine the potential impact on the County.

-Regular 12 / 12 12 / 12 14 / 14 10 / 10 5/5

-Exempt 7/7 7/7 7 / 7 6 / 6 5/5

-1 County Executive, E 2 Management Analysts II (-1T) 2 Administrative Associates 4 Deputy County Executives, E 1 Administrative Assistant III Assistant County Executives, E (-1) Ε Denotes Exempt Positions TOTAL POSITIONS T Denotes Transferred Position 10 Positions (-1, -1T) / 10.0 FTE (-1 l.0, -1.0T) (-) Denotes Abolished Positions
+Category FY 2018 Actual FY 2019 Adopted FY 2019 Revised FY 2020 Advertised EXPENDITURES Total Expenditures \$3,061,893 \$3,335,247 \$3,336,225 \$2,930,903 AUTHORIZED POSITIONS/FULL-TIME EQUIVALENT (FTE 3 Regular 12 / 12 12 / 12 13 / 13 10 / 10 Exempt 7/7 7 / 7 7/7 6/6 1 County Executive, E 2 Management Analysts II (-1T) 2 Administrative Assi stants V 4 Deputy County Executives, E 2 Program/Procedures Coords.
+1 Administrative Assi stant III Assistant County Executive, E 1 Legislative Liaison 1 Administrative Asso ociate Legislative Director 0 Assistants to the County Executive, E (-1) Е Denotes Exempt F ositions TOTAL POSITIONS 16 Positions (-1,-1T) / 16.0 FTE (-1.0,-1.0T) T (-) Denotes Transferr 10 F 031110113 (-1,-11) / 10.0 FTE (-1.0,-1.01) Deliotes Applishe u rosiliolis